spierala/blog-posts/introducing-signal-store.md

 #### Redux DevTools

-Of course MinRx Signal Store supports Redux DevTools.
+Of course, MinRx Signal Store supports Redux DevTools.
 With Redux DevTools you can inspect the current state and see which actions have been dispatched.

 ![devtools-redux-api.png](assets%2Fdevtools-redux-api.png)

 #### What else

-There is more which we haven't covered:
+And there is more which we haven't covered:
 - Meta reducers
 - We can register extensions: Redux DevTools, Immutable Extension, Undo Extension, Logger Extension
 - You can write your own extensions